 Chester Chronicle 6th February 1943 Page 7 Col 4.

 News has been received by his grandmother, Mrs. PRESTIDGE, 32, Dodd’s Drive, Connah’s Quay, that Seaman Leonard James PRESTIDGE, who joined the Merchant Navy last July, has been killed at sea.

 He was 17 and joined the crew of a liner in July.
 Before going to sea he was a scholar of Mold Road Senior School where he gained certificates for good attendance and swimming etc.

-Nick Griffiths from the Family Tree of “Harold Griffiths,” says that they still have the iron that Leonard took with him when he left to join the Navy, he also tells us that his wife’s Mother and Grandmother, remembers they gave the iron and some food to him as he left, and remembers waving him off as he went down Primrose Hill in Connah’s Quay with his friend and that was the last time she saw him.
-The iron was returned with his belongings, she also confirmed his mother was Elizabeth but did not know who the father was.
-Again, many thanks to Lillian Trickett(nee Prestidge) and Nick, they have added so much to Leonard’s story.
+As for Leonard Prestidge, we spoke to my mother-in-law yesterday and talked about it.
+The old iron that I mentioned I had got that was his, and she remembers going with her gran to take the iron and some food to him as he left and remembers waving him off as he went down Primrose Hill in Connah’s Quay with his friend and that was the last time she saw him.
+The iron was returned with his belongings, she confirmed his mother was Elizabeth but did not know who the father was.

 I have just been corrected by my wife, it was her mother and my wife’s grandmother who gave him the iron, not my mother in law’s grandmother.
 Her name was Lillian Trickett (nee Prestidge) so perhaps she could be added to the story.